xyfJASON/visual-tokenizer-pytorch/docs/benchmark-celeba64.md

 ## Basic setup

+This benchmark does not aim to achieve the best performance, but to gain insights into the behavior of different quantization methods.
+Therefore, we use the same basic setup for all the experiments:

-- The network architecture for all the experiments is [SimpleCNN](../models/autoencoder/simple_cnn.py).
+- The network architecture is [SimpleCNN](../models/autoencoder/simple_cnn.py).
-- Hyperparameters for all the experiments:
+- Hyperparameters:
   - Batch size: 256
   - Learning rate: 4e-4
   - Optimizer: Adam
   - Training steps: 500k
-- Results are tested on CelebA test split which contains 19962 images.
+- Results are evaluated on CelebA test split which contains 19962 images.